clarkezone/previewd/README.md

 - [x] k8s basic manifests that can set log level, verify on picluster, okteto manifests

-# Port webhook and dependencies
+# Port webhook and dependencies from jekyllpreview prototype repo

 - [x] port all packages
   - [x] JobManager